Kelly Clarkson Shares The Most Adorable Video Of Her 4-Year-Old Singing For Her Crush Chris Martin

 Kelly Clarkson shared the most adorable video of her 4-year-old daughter River Rose singing Coldplay’s “Yellow” after revealing her huge crush on lead singer Chris Martin.
-Just Jared reports that the singer and The Voice coached posted the seriously sweet clip to her Twitter page on August 7 which showed little River telling her mom that she actually wants to “kiss” Chris before then launching into the song.
+Just Jared reports that the singer and The Voice coach posted the seriously sweet clip to her Twitter page on August 7 which showed little River telling her mom that she actually wants to “kiss” Chris before then launching into the song.

-“So my daughter wants to marry Chris Martin and is obsessed with his song Yellow,” Kelly told her 12.2 million followers on the social media site this week.
+“So my daughter wants to marry Chris Martin and is obsessed with his song ‘Yellow,'” Kelly told her 12.2 million followers on the social media site this week.

 “She wants to marry the boy in the video,” Kelly continued, “which I have informed her he is not a boy anymore and has kids older than her but she will have none of it, she is determined.”